 Article by Hoffman Details the Failures of Market-Based Health Care Policies

-[cross-posted with the University of Pennsylvania Law School]
+[cross-posted from the University of Pennsylvania Law School]

 In a new article, University of Pennsylvania Law School Professor Allison Hoffman elucidates a fundamental problem afflicting health care in the United States: policymakers’ stubborn reliance on market-based theories and increased consumer choice to resolve the high spending and relatively poor health outcomes that have become endemic to the system.
 In “Health Care’s Market Bureaucracy,” forthcoming in the UCLA Law Review, Hoffman closely examines the economic theories underlying market-based health care policies, the empirical evidence demonstrating how such policies have failed in practice, and the regulatory infrastructure that has grown in an attempt to mitigate those failures.
 Ultimately, “rather than helping people get what they want,” Hoffman finds, “market-based policies produce a maze of obligations and decisions that confuse people and burden them when they are sick.”